Podarcis hispanicus: Tail coloration

 Podarcis hispanicus tails are autotomizable.
 The tail can be removed without much harm towards the lizard and can be sacrificed as a last resort escape mechanism.
 Podarcis hispanicus may have blue or green tail coloration contrasting their darker grey or brown skin complex.
 Tail coloration serve to indicate subordination to other dominant conspecifics, or to seem unpalatable for other predators.
-These vibrant tails may also serve as decoys to divert predator’s attacks from vital areas that would experience greater bodily harm.
+These vibrant tails may also serve as decoys to divert predator's attacks from vital areas that would experience greater bodily harm.
 In these scenarios, the lizard will wag their tail to attract the attention of the predator.
 If an Iberian Wall Lizard were to be attacked, attacks on the tail would increase its escape probability because the tail can fall off.
 This is a commonly observed escape behavior in the species.

 Varying coloration

 During reproductive season, the lowland Podarcis hispanicus ventral coloration changes to a lighter shade.
 This color variation is a part of an important social communication.
 It is thought that the lizards resort to a lighter coloration to maximize visibility for potential mates.
 In non-reproductive season, the coloration trends reverse.
 The lowland lizards will change to a darker shade and the highland lizards will change to a brighter coloration.

 Similarly, during reproductive seasons, the lowland Podarcis hispanicus dorsal coloration brightens.
-This helps with their thermoregulation, Podarcis hispanicus in high altitudes will often revert to a darker coloration to prevent them against UV-radiation.
+This helps with their thermoregulation, Podarcis hispanicus in high altitudes will often revert to a darker coloration to protect them against UV-radiation.
 They also change their coloration to adapt to the environment or background matching.
 This prevents them from being easily detectable by predators.
 The thermoregulation mechanisms of these lizards help them to maintain ideal body temperature, allowing for better mobility.

 Distribution and habitat

 Several different subspecies of the Iberian wall lizard are found in Spain and Portugal (where it is the only small lizard over most of the southern half of Iberia), southwestern France, Morocco, Algeria and Tunisia.

-A subspecies of this lizard, Podarcis hispanica atrata, lives in the Columbretes Islands far off the eastern coast of the Iberian Peninsula.
+A subspecies of this lizard, Podarcis hispanicus atratus, lives in the Columbretes Islands far off the eastern coast of the Iberian Peninsula.

 Studies of mitochondrial DNA have shown that there is some gene flow between these species and that they hybridise to some extent where their ranges meet.

 It is a climbing lizard and is found on rocks, cliffs, walls, parapets, road cuttings and occasionally tree trunks at altitudes of up to 2500 m.